atishay/atishay.github.io/content/blog/2018-03-11-Powerless.md

 excerpt: The entertaining speech about the need for electricity in life and life without it.
 image: /assets/img/blog/powerless.jpg
-imgSrc: Image by Morgan4uall from [Pixabay](https://pixabay.com/en/bulb-light-energy-strand-penumbra-2287759/)
+attribution: Image by Morgan4uall from [Pixabay](https://pixabay.com/en/bulb-light-energy-strand-penumbra-2287759/)
 tags:
 - toastmasters
 title: Powerless